Elsie Maye Barber

 Services were Sept.
 20 at Wright & Ferguson on High Street in Jackson.

 Mr. Landrum was a native of Clinton.
-He graduated from the Clinton public schools and Mississippi College with a degree in chemistry and did graduate study at Louisiana State University as a chemistry fellow.
+He graduated from the Clinton public schools and Louisiana State University as a chemistry fellow.

 Mr. Landrum was also a co-owner of Landrum Building Supply & Construction Co. for more than 25 years.